AlanVerbner/TrelloDescriptionChangelog/README.md

 ## Motivation

 - Trello doesn't have an option to show a card description history changelog.
-This adds that functionallity.
 - For fun! (react + redux are awesome)

 ## TODO